chiffa/GAN_evo/dev_log.rst

 - DONE: make sure the CUDA is passed to the CPU before it is dumped and is put back on the specified GPU before it's restored
 - try a different fitness function
+- Try actual implementation of the recombination (take two well-performing object and perform a partial elements swap of the weight matrices)
+- Try adding a noise to every single discriminator and generator after a run in order to add "error upon training" after a training round

 Pulled from the LaTeX:
 ======================